 The Center for Cultural Sociology at Bar Ilan University is dedicated to the study of cultural processes and structures of meaning in social life.
 Cultural sociology is an influential academic school of thought committed to meaning-centered analysis in the social sciences with an emphasis on the constitutive role of cultural representations and symbolic process in all domains of social life.
-Because cultural phenomena cannot be divorced from the structure and patterning of social organization, studies in cultural sociology focus primarily on the meso level of social institutions and examine the variable ways in which institutional practices shape both individual and collective action and interpretation.
+Considering that cultural phenomena cannot be divorced from the structure and patterning of social organization, studies in cultural sociology also emphasize how collective experience is mediated by meso level institutional practices.

 Our researchers study a range of topics with a focus on: social and cultural theory, civil society, media and consumption studies, digital culture, sociology of taste, judgment and evaluation. political culture, national solidarity and politics of friendship, gift and philanthropy, sociology of emotions and the therapeutic discourse, public rituals and performance studies, anthropology of theater, ethnic, class and religious identities, organizational culture and market cultures.